Astrotomic/opendor.me/README.md

 # opendor.me

 This is the repository for the [opendor.me](http://opendor.me).
-The code is entirely open source and licensed under [CCLC Licensce](LICENSE.md).
+The code is entirely open source and licensed under [CC BY-NC-SA 3.0 Licensce](LICENSE.md).
 Read the installation guide below to get started with setting up the app on your machine.

 ## Requirements